What is Two-Stroke Engine? It Parts, Diagram, & How it Works

-In this reading, we’ll explore what a two-stroke engine is, its diagram, parts, and working.
-We’ll also be looking at
+In this reading, we’ll explore what a two-stroke engine is, including its diagram, parts, and how it works.
+We’ll also explore its advantages and disadvantages.

 What Is A Two-Stroke Engine?

 A two-stroke engine is a type of small internal combustion engine that uses two different piston strokes to complete one operating cycle.
-During this cycle, the crankshaft rotates once while the piston goes up and down once to fire the spark plug.
+During this cycle, the crankshaft rotates once, and the piston goes up and down once to ignite the spark plug.

 Parts of Two-stroke Engine

-- Exhaust Port: During the downstroke, this hole lets out exhaust gasses.
+• Exhaust Port: During the downstroke, this hole lets out exhaust gases.

 Diagram of Two-Stroke Engine

-In contrast to a four-stroke engine, which needs four strokes to complete a power cycle (intake, compression, power, and exhaust), a two-stroke engine just needs one upstroke and one downstroke of the piston to complete a power cycle.
+A two-stroke engine needs just one upstroke and one downstroke of the piston to complete a power cycle, unlike a four-stroke engine, which requires four strokes (intake, compression, power, and exhaust).
 Here’s a breakdown of how it works:

 1. First Stroke (Suction and Compression)